spamscanner/spamscanner/README.md

 | Vietnamese | `vi`       |
 | Chinese    | `zh`       |

 This method returns a Promise that resolves with a `{ tokens, mail }` Object.
-You can also use this method with a second callback argument.

 Note that `tokens` is an Array of parsed tokenized and stemmed words, and `mail` is the `simpleParser` parsed mail Object.